-On E16.5, dams underwent intraperitoneal insulin tolerance testing (Bridges et al., 2022).
+On E16.5, dams underwent intraperitoneal (IP) insulin tolerance testing (ITT) (Bridges et al., 2022).
 Dams were placed in clean cage without access to food but with ad libitum access to water at ZT 2.
 Dams were fasted for 6 hours (ZT2-ZT8).
 Baseline blood glucose was assessed using a tail clip and a handheld glucometer (OneTouch Ultra).
-After initial blood glucose measurement, an intraperitoneal injection of insulin was administered (Humulin, u-100; 0.75U/kg lean mass).
+After initial blood glucose measurement, an IP injection of insulin was administered (Humulin, u-100; 0.75U/kg lean mass).
 Blood glucose was measured in 15-minute intervals for 2 hours.
-Area under the curve was calculated by taking the sum of all glucose values for each animal and averaging by genotype.
-We then calculated the rate of initial drop in blood glucose after insulin administration.
+Area under the curve was calculated by taking the sum of all glucose values for each animal and averaging by genotype (Figure 4c).
+We then calculated the rate of initial drop in blood glucose after insulin administration (Figure 4d).
 We limited data to the first 45 minutes after injection and modeling the exponential rate of decay in glucose for each animal as a slope.
 This rate was then averaged by genotype.

-24 hours after ITT, we collected two fed blood samples: at ZT1 and ZT13.
-Dams were lightly anesthetized via inhaled isoflurane and whole blood was collected by retroorbital bleed in a heparinized capillary tube.
+Twenty-four hours after fasted ITT, we collected two fed blood samples: at ZT1 and ZT13.
+Dams were lightly anesthetized via inhaled isoflurane in a drop-jar and whole blood was collected by retroorbital bleed in a heparinized capillary tube.
 Blood was allowed to clot on ice for 20 minutes then was spun down in a cold centrifuge (4°C, Eppendorf microcentrifuge, model 5415R) for 20 minutes at 2000 g.
-Serum was pipetted off after centrifugation and stored at -80°C until used for analysis.
+Serum was pipetted off after centrifugation and stored at -80°C until further analysis.

 Serum GDF15 Quantification